MinaPecheux/Advent-Of-Code/2019/Python/README.md

 ## Preliminary note: files organization
 In these files, I try to always organize the code in the same way:

-1. first, some imports if need be (either Python built-in libs or external packages, **even if I will try and stay as "built-in" as possible in my answers**)
+1. first, some imports if need be (either Python built-in libs or external packages)

 2. then, parsing functions to read and extract data from the provided input (that seems to always be a string of characters)